FeliksLv01/AppModuleKit/README.md

-# AppModule
+# AppModuleKit

 Split AppDelegate Into Different Modules，Help You To Implement Componentization

 -   provide application lifecycle methods to modules

 ## How To Use